jessecusack/sharing-code/utils/presentation_notes.md

 Mention that the scripts pull toolboxes that we already used from the same website.
 The data is now hosted on dropbox.
 The extra functions are also git repositories.

+All the previous examples could have been provided as a zip file as an attachment to an email or shared via dropbox.

 # After the tutorial comments